Victor Bernal (politician): Legal difficulties

 During his tenure as CEO of Itaipú, and also during his subsequent service in the Paraguayan Senate, Bernal has been the subject of several different investigations and prosecutions based on his activities while working at Itaipú.
 He was investigated for overcharging for public-works projects in the town of Minga Guazú that were paid for by Itaipú; for diverting Itaipú assets to finance campaigns by Colorado Party candidates in 2007 and 2008; for misusing public-works funds; for embezzling; and for using Itaipú-owned assets to purchase equipment for the Tesãi Foundation.

+Nicanor Duarte Frutos promoted Blanca Ovelar's candidacy in the 2007 primary elections and the 2008 presidential election, positioning her as his successor.

+According to major media outlets and other sources in Paraguay, Blanca Ovelar's campaigns were illicitly financed with money from Itaipu Binacional and its subsidiaries Cajubi and Tesai, with the involvement of Bernal and Nicanor Duarte.

 ABC noted on 5 March 2008 that Bernal had bought space in its pages to deny facts that the paper had reported about his use of funds from Itaipú that were supposed to be spent on public-works projects in the town of Minga Guazú in Alto Paraná.
 Yet Bernal had “not offered a single document in proof” of his claims.
 By contrast, ABC maintained, the evidence of his guilt was ample.
 ABC added that “Bernal said yesterday that this daily had cut off contact with him.
 This is false.
 For a year, we have sought answers to simple questions about the use of the binational's funds.
 He has not yet granted an interview.
 Or responded to our questionnaires.”